devgateway/www.developmentgateway.org/_posts/2014-10-22-cape-town-joins-the-movement.md

 created: 1413976497
 old_path: news/cape-town-joins-movement
 title: Cape Town Joins the Movement
-lede: On 25 September, the city of Cape Town explicitly recognized the importance of making city government data accessible to the public with the approval of an Open Data Policy.
+excerpt: On 25 September, the city of Cape Town explicitly recognized the importance of making city government data accessible to the public with the approval of an Open Data Policy.
 The policy lays out a plan to make data centrally accessible through the development of an open data portal – with the goal of increasing transparency